 Genes integrated into the plant genome by genetic engineering methods are expressed at different levels, depending on the site of integration on the chromosome and on the neighbouring sequence at the integration site ("position effect").
-Under field conditions, the level of expression may be influenced by environmental factors, for instance, by temperature.
-In this particular case, this could mean that the characteristics of the genetically modified plants are not modified to the same degree in the field as under climate-controlled or greenhouse conditions.
+Under field conditions the level of expression may be influenced by environmental factors, for instance, by temperature.
+In this particular case this could mean that the characteristics of the genetically modified plants are not modified to the same degree in the field as under climate-chamber or greenhouse conditions.
 This does not represent a risk to the environment or to human or animal health.

 The insertion of foreign genes may influence the expression or regulation of native plant genes at or near the site of insertion.
 Such processes may affect plant metabolic pathways.
-However, in previous work with the genetically modified plants within a number of deliberate release trials of the parental lines as well as with the hybrid in four states of the USA (2002) and at three locations in France (2000), no observations were made that would suggest such an event.
+In previous studies carried out with the genetically modified plants within the scope of the authorisation and cultivation of the parental line MON810 as well as in deliberate release trials with the parental line MON88017 in Germany and France (2004, 2005), and in trials with the hybrid in France (2005) no observations were made that would suggest such an event.

 Mobile genetic elements (transposable elements), which when transposed within the genome can exert effects on existing plant genes at the target site, occur naturally in plants and were first identified in maize.
 The inactivation of genes or alterations in gene regulation also take place in a range of other naturally occurring processes such as point mutations, deletions or translocations and are traditionally used in plant breeding.
-Therefore, even in non-genetically modified plants, such events can always influence plant metabolic pathways.
-In this regard, the genetically modified plants do not differ fundamentally from non-genetically modified plants.
+Therefore, even in non-genetically modified plants such events can always influence plant metabolic pathways.
+In this respect the genetically modified plants do not differ fundamentally from non-genetically modified plants.

-Given the current state of knowledge, it is not possible to make reliable predictions about the potential allergenicity of a protein on the basis of its amino acid sequence.
-However, in numerous releases of plants that express the epsps gene under the control of non-tissue-specific promoters, no evidence was found to suggest an increased allergenic potential of the plants.
-Likewise, there is no evidence of increased allergenicity with regard to the CryIA(b) protein expressed in the plants.
+Given the current state of knowledge, it is impossible to make reliable predictions about the possible allergenic action of a protein on the basis of its amino acid sequence.
+However, in the numerous releases of plants that express the epsps gene under the control of non-tissue-specific promoters, no evidence of increased plant allergenicity was recorded.
+Likewise, there is no evidence of increased allergenicity with regard to the CryIA(b) and Cry3Bb1 proteins expressed in the plants.

 III.1.2.2.
-Evaluation of the ability of the genetically modified plants to persist or establish in the environment
+Evaluation of the capacity of the genetically modified plants to persist or establish in the environment

 Maize plants and maize seeds are not hardy.
 Maize does not have the ability to persist in Central European climate conditions.
-The genetic material inserted into the maize plant confers resistance to certain lepidopteran insects and imparts glyphosate herbicide tolerance to the plant.
+The genetic material inserted into the maize plant confers resistance to certain coleopteran and lepidopteran insects and imparts glyphosate herbicide tolerance to the plant.
 It can be assumed that the persistence characteristics have not been altered.

 Genetically modified maize may reach grain maturity during the vegetation period.
 The establishment of volunteer maize has not been observed in the flora of Central Europe, even in grain maize that is harvested when fully mature.
-If genetically modified maize plants were to accumulate in the release area after the end of the release period, they would be subsequently recorded and destroyed in the course of the required cultivation gap and post-trial monitoring, as set down in the supplementary provision II.8 [of the notification on this application].
+If genetically modified maize plants were to accumulate in the experimental area after the end of the release period, they would be subsequently recorded and destroyed in the course of the required cultivation gap and post-trial monitoring, as set down in provision II.8 [of the decision on this application].
 These measures help to ensure the spatial and temporal limitation of the release project.